rat-genome-database/transitive-ortholog-pipeline/README.md

 # transitive-ortholog-pipeline
-Generate transitive orthologs for all species based on HUMAN orthologs.
+Generate transitive orthologs for all public species based on HUMAN orthologs.